katesroad/FE_TEST_DB/test_react/msw/README.md

 Mock Service Worker is an API mocking library that uses Service Worker API to intercept actual requests.
 Usually, people use it in testing and debuging purpose.

+## Mocking Rule

+At least make sure the data schema to be identical.

 ## MSW

 - Runing at client side for mocking: [**Start worker**](https://mswjs.io/docs/getting-started/integrate/browser#start-worker)